 There are many permutations of the ATV experience: You can ride as a passenger, you can enjoy one-hour or even three-hour outings.
-You can also enjoy a nearby elephant ride.
 As mentioned, groups split up according to individuals’ abilities so if you’re after exciting challenges or you prefer to take it easy you can do either.

 Children from eight years old can drive and ATV while passengers as young as four can go along if accompanied by a parent.
 This is recreational sport rather than competitive with a premium on safety and thus ATV Phuket enjoys an excellent accident-free record.

 ATVs are forbidden by Thai law to drive on public roads.
 ATV Phuket is in full accordance with this law.